 Financial Planning Career Paths Guide

 This workforce development guide helps firms with recruitment, onboarding, training, career development and retention.
 It also helps firms structure and effectively communicate paths on the financial planner career ladder.

 The Career Center connects financial services firms with CFP® professionals, as well as candidates currently in the certification process.
 In addition to job and internship listings, the Career Center provides helpful resources for both job seekers and employers.

 The Center administers scholarship programs to enable qualified individuals to complete the education requirement for attaining CFP® certification.

 diversity & Inclusion

 In addition to raising awareness of financial planning careers among underrepresented populations, the Center seeks to effect systemic change across recruiting, training and retention practices to foster a more diverse workforce that reflects the changing demographics of wealth in the U.S.

 "I Am a CFP® Pro" Campaign

-The "I am a CFP® Pro" campaign is attracting young, diverse talent into the profession by highlighting the many benefits of a carer in financial planning and dispelling common misperceptions.
+The "I am a CFP® Pro" campaign is attracting young, diverse talent into the profession by highlighting the many benefits of a career in financial planning and dispelling common misperceptions.